-Faculty and students can get involved in existing interdisciplinary research projects or begin their own with funding opportunities.
-The Office of the Vice Provost for Interdisciplinary Studies manages several competitive grant programs:
+Faculty and students can get involved in existing interdisciplinary research projects or begin their own with funding opportunities, now consolidated through Together Duke, the the university’s strategic plan.
+The Office of the Vice Provost for Interdisciplinary Studies directs or co-manages several of these competitive grant programs:

 - Bass Connections (projects, course development funds, follow-on student research grants)

-The university-wide institutes and initiatives offer many more.
-Below are links to selected interdisciplinary funding opportunities.
+The university-wide institutes and initiatives offer many additional funding opportunities.
+Below are links to selected interdisciplinary grant programs.